fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 Truth is revealed when you try something and fail.

-Truth is the ultimate adventure because it does not depend on what you know, like, think, or want. what is more adventurous, more real than heading headfirst into the dark forest of reality?
+Truth is the ultimate adventure because it does not depend on what you know, like, think, or want. what is more adventurous, more real than going headfirst into the dark forest of reality?

-In many cases, speaking the truth will upset those around you, but it doesn't make it any less real.
-When you speak the truth, you let go of consequences because We do not control truth, we have no say over its consequences, but it is always there.

 You should live in truth because it will force you to become the best version of yourself.
 Because truth shines a bright light on what you lack.
-When face truth you face your darkest fears and faults.
-Facing truth means you not only ask the questions, "why did this fail?" or "How can I be better?", you must also want the answer.
+When you face the truth you don't only ask the questions, "why did this fail?" or "How can I be better?", it means you also want the answer.
-Living in truth removes any interpretation of life as a glass half-full or glass half-empty person.
+When you face the truth, you stop being a glass half-full or glass half-empty person.
 The glass is already full, just not of what we think or want.
-It forces you to u to engage with every part of our conscious experience, both the good and the bad.
+Truth forces you to engage with every part of our conscious experience, both the good and the bad.
-This is may sound scary because perhaps the truth is you're not as smart, good looking, or charismatic as you would like to believe.
 But the only way you can begin to do something about your faults is by accepting them!

+In many cases, speaking the truth will upset those around you, but it doesn't make it any less real.
+When you speak the truth, you let go of consequences because We do not control truth, we have no say over its consequences, but it is always there.

-When you face truth, you will let go of the identity you spend so much energy trying to maintain.
+When you face truth, you will let go of the identity you spend so much energy maintaining.
 Personally, this experience feels like driving down a hill and finding that my brakes have failed.
-It is panic born from the recognition that very little of my reality is under my control.
-I don't choose my looks, smarts, or life situation.
-I didn't choose what I like, who I love, what I like, who I am.
+Everytime I let got a new piece of my identity, I feel panic as I completely relinquish control.
 And fully internalizing that there's very little we choose is very scary!
 > "The bad news is you’re falling through the air, nothing to hang on to, no parachute.
 The good news is, there’s no ground.”
 > ― Chögyam Trungpa